passionlim/intensive/RolePlay_ConcertPerformance.md

 # RolePlay Concert & Perfomance

-## What kind of concerts of performances do you like to see?
+## What kind of concerts or performances do you like to see?

 My favorite performance is musical.
 I’ve watched musicals a couple of times since 2008.
 As I watched my first musical “The man of la mancha.”, I have become a big fan of musicals.
 I was very impressed on live music and emotional acting in musicals.